What is Zeaxanthin?

 As a dietary supplement, take 100 mg of zeaxanthin 5% powder one to two times daily, or as directed by a physician.
 Be sure to use a milligram scale for accurate measurement.

 To help your body absorb zeaxanthin, take it along with some healthy dietary fats.
-Foods like olive oil, avocado or nuts as this can improve its uptake (x).
+Foods like olive oil, avocado or nuts can improve its uptake (x).